pydicom/pydicom/CONTRIBUTING.md

    For the Bug-fixes case, at the time of the PR, this tests should fail for the code base in master and pass for the PR code.

--  At least one paragraph of narrative documentation with links to references in the literature (with PDF links when possible) and the example.

 -  The documentation should also include expected time and space complexity of the algorithm and scalability, e.g. "this algorithm can scale to a large number of samples > 100000, but does not